Hot mic catches Sen. Collins on lawmaker: 'He's so unattractive'

 Making small talk at a hearing on Tuesday, Collins was overheard telling a colleague about Farenthold: "I don't mean to be unkind but he's so unattractive — it's unbelievable."

+"Neither weapons nor inappropriate words are the right way to resolve legislative disputes," she said.
+"I received a handwritten apology from Rep. Farenthold late this morning.
+I accept his apology, and I offer him mine."

-Collins also mentioned to Rhode Island Democrat Jack Reed a widely circulated picture of Farenthold wearing pajamas posing next to a scantily clad woman.
+Collins on the open microphone also mentioned to Rhode Island Democrat Jack Reed a widely circulated picture of Farenthold wearing pajamas posing next to a scantily clad woman.

 Farenthold said Monday he was only joking with his comments about Collins.